-The Nomination & Corporate Governance Committee consists of three non-independent Non-Executive Directors.
+The Nomination & Corporate Governance Committee consists of four Non-Executive Directors, of which one is independent.

 B.1.2 Governance Structure

 The Governance framework is based on the 'three lines of defence model', in order to support the implementation of a robust internal control system.